 Ideally, lawyers should issue actions as soon as they reasonably can and should try to leave themselves sufficient time to complete examinations for discovery prior to the expiry of any limitation period.
 This will help to ensure that new claims can be pleaded without a limitation period issue if the need to do so becomes apparent as a result of the discoveries.

-If there is a legitimate reason for holding off on pursuing a claim, it normally a better practice to issue a claim but hold temporarily hold off on serving the originating process then to hold off on issuing it altogether.
-While efforts should be taken to ensure that the deadline for service is missed, if it is missed, this is usually repairable by way of a motion to extend service or validate service whereas a missed limitation period is normally fatal.
+If there is a legitimate reason for holding off on pursuing a claim, it is normally a better practice to issue a claim but temporarily hold off on serving the originating process than to hold off on issuing it altogether.
+While efforts should be taken to ensure that the deadline for service is not missed, if it is missed, this is usually repairable by way of a motion to extend service or validate service whereas a missed limitation period is normally fatal.

 l) Failing to plead discoverability

 If a defendant has pleaded that a clam is statute barred and the plaintiff intends to try to get around the limitation period by relying on discoverability, the plaintiff needs to plead the facts that support the discoverability argument in a Reply or otherwise.
 Failure to do this could conceivably preclude the plaintiff from being able to assert discoverability at trial or on a motion (notably, the decision in Collins v.
 Cortez suggests that failure to plead discoverability will not be fatal on a motion for summary judgment, as distinct from a motion to strike or other pleadings motion).